lhkbob/eve-swagger-js/generated/docs/KillmailsApi.md

 <a name="getKillmailsKillmailIdKillmailHash"></a>
 # **getKillmailsKillmailIdKillmailHash**
-> GetKillmailsKillmailIdKillmailHashOk getKillmailsKillmailIdKillmailHash(killmailId, killmailHash, opts)
+> GetKillmailsKillmailIdKillmailHashOk getKillmailsKillmailIdKillmailHash(killmailHash, killmailId, opts)

 Get a single killmail